sts10/csafe/readme.markdown

 **It's important to note** that if the passphrase has any punctuation (for example, a period, comma, hyphen, space) between words, both of these issues go away completely.
 If our passphrase is "cruelty under dog daylight paper boyhood": (1) an attacker who tries "underdog" as the third word does not get a match, (2) and the attacker likewise does not get a match if "paperboy" is guessed in the fifth slot and "hood is guessed as the sixth.

-## Are passphrases generated from compound-safe lists "stronger" or "better" than those generated from non-compound-safe lists?

-Frankly, I don't know.

 ## Realistically, what are the odds of this occurring in a randomly generated passphrase?

 I don't know!
 If you think you have a formula for calculating this on a per-list basis, feel free to submit an issue or pull request!

 ## What this tool does

 This tool takes a word list (as a text file) as an input.
-It then searches the given list for both compoundings and problematic overlaps (see above).
+It then searches the given list for compund-unsafe words.

 Next, it attempts to find the smallest number of words that need to be removed in order to make the given word list "compound-safe".
 Finally, it prints out this new, shorter, compound-safe (csafe) list to a new text file.
-In this way it makes word lists "compound-safe" (or at least more safe-- see "Known issue" and "Caveat" sections below).
+In this way it makes word lists "compound-safe" (or at least more safe -- see "Known issue" and "Caveat" sections below).

 ## How to use this tool to check a word list